 The Jetstar Group CEO is Jayne Hrdlicka.

-CEOs of the Jetstar network of airlines are: David Hall (Jetstar Australia and New Zealand), Barathan Pasupathi (Jetstar Asia), Gerry Turner (Jetstar Japan), and Le Hong Ha (Jetstar Pacific).
+CEOs of the Jetstar network of airlines are: Dean Salter (Jetstar Australia and New Zealand), Barathan Pasupathi (Jetstar Asia), Gerry Turner (Jetstar Japan), and Le Hong Ha (Jetstar Pacific).

 You can also read a short biography of each of these executives.